alejandroliu/MediaArchiving/README.md

 * --copy|-c : Do only copy
 * --interlace|-i : Force interlace filter
 * --no-interlace|+i : Disables interlace filter

+## remux.sh

+Re-arranges MKV streams so that the preferred language `(eng)` is first so it is used as default.

 ## Dependancies